 I hadn’t shared many photos before because, let’s be honest, everyone has seen classic Stonehenge images.
 We experienced typical England weather on the day we visited.
 It was cloudy, intermixed with rain.
 I strategically took photos without too many people, but they were there.

 I am pretty sure that with my current camera, I could have taken similar photos through the fence for free, but it wouldn’t have been the same.
 For me, it was the audio tour that brought the site to life.
 Through it, we learned a bit of history and conjecture ranging from human sacrifice to astronomy as the initial reasons for building Stonehenge.

 - Our best tip for visitors who also like castles is to purchase an English Heritage Overseas Visitors pass.
-We purchased ours at the York Castle (Clifford’s Tower) and entry to Stonehenge was included.
+We purchased ours at the York Castle (Clifford’s Tower), and it includes entry to Stonehenge.

 - Tickets have a timed entry and can be reserved in advance (and this is recommended for both paid tickets and those using the Overseas Visitors Pass).
-Inside the Circle Tours book well in advance, allowing only a few guests special access usually early in the morning or near sunset.
-(Thank to Michele from Malaysian Meanders for this tip).
+Inside the Circle tours book well in advance, allowing only a few guests access, usually early in the morning or near sunset.
+(Thanks to Michele from Malaysian Meanders for this tip).

 Do you prefer classic Stonehenge in England or the older, less famous megalithic sites in Evora, Portugal?

-If you enjoyed these photos of classic Stonehenge, please share them on social media starting with this pin:
+If you enjoyed these photos of classic Stonehenge, please share them on social media starting by pinning this at Pinterest: